peterbhase/peterbhase.github.io/_pages/about.md

 ## About Me

-I do research on AI safety and related topics.
-I recently completed a residency at Anthropic.
-Before this, I did my PhD at the University of North Carolina at Chapel Hill, where I was advised by Mohit Bansal.
-My work at UNC was supported by a Google PhD Fellowship and a Royster Fellowship.
+I do research in AI safety and interpretability.

+I am currently a Visiting Scientist at Schmidt Sciences and a Visiting Researcher at the Stanford NLP Group, working with Chris Potts.
+Previously, I've been at Anthropic, AI2, Google, Meta, and the University of North Carolina at Chapel Hill, where I did my PhD.

-My research focuses on AI safety and NLP.
-Below are some of the main areas I am interested in:
+Below are some of the main research areas I am interested in:
 1. Interpretability
 2. Model Editing & Unlearning
 3. Scalable Oversight